Kore Kai Liow, M.D., F.A.C.P., F.A.A.N.

 Neurology

-Neuroscience Chair
+Neuroscience Chair,

-Principal Investigator, Clinical Research Center, BRITL (Brain Research, Innovation & Translation Labs) BCI (Brain Computer Interface) & Brain Mapping Lab
+Principal Investigator, Clinical Research Center, BRITL (Brain Research, Innovation & Translation Labs)

 Clinical Professor of Medicine (Neurology), Graduate Faculty, Clinical & Translational Research, University of Hawai`i John A. Burns School of Medicine